MariusZerni/project-4/README.md

 ### Create Profile Form
-- On the home page I created a quick access button to create a profile.
+- On the home page, I created a quick access button to create a profile.

 - State initialisation: